All Episodes

 I absolutely agree with you.

-And I think we can see that the other side agrees with that as well because that's where they began.
+And I think we can see that the other side agrees with that as well, because that's where they began.

-And uh so they began in the educational system, and I think that we're going to have to begin there as well, and we're going to have to gradually unroll that, as you said, family by family, they're going to have to have the determination that they are going to take control of their children's education.
+As you said, family by family, they're going to have to have the determination that they are going to take control of their children's education.

 And I think a key issue with all that is going to be it's going to have to be the kind of mindset where people don't place money first.

-Uh what what do you think about that?
+What do you think about that?

-Well, I I agree with you.
+Well, I agree with you.

-And again, you know, the educational system is one uh critical part of this, but the other critical part is what takes place in the home.
+And again, you know, the educational system is one critical part of this, but the other critical part is what takes place in the home.

 Yes.

-Uh you know, even even the homosexual population, which uh again I think almost everyone will look will kind of agree is uh is kind of accepted as normal uh these days or or uh or even celebrated, uh there are problems with the homosexual population.
+Even the homosexual population, which again, I think almost everyone will kind of agree is kind of accepted as normal these days or even celebrated.

 Yes, I agree.